Bemelmans Bar - Hotel Bar at The Carlyle, A Rosewood Hotel, Upper East Side, MET Museum

 Location

-Bemelmans Bar · The Carlyle, A Rosewood Hotel
+Bemelmans Bar · 1F

 35 E 76th St, New York, NY 10021

-The Carlyle doesn't need to remind you of its history because it still lives inside it.
+The hotel doesn't need to remind you of its history because it still lives inside it.
 Bemelmans painted the walls of the bar.
 Bobby Short played piano in the same room for 37 years.
 The suites on the upper floors have resident families who've held them for decades.
 That kind of continuity isn't manufactured.

 The Carlyle, A Rosewood Hotel - 5-star hotel in Upper East Side, MET Museum